- 01 Dec 2022

 LogRhythm combines SIEM, user and entity behavior analytics, network traffic and behavior analytics, and security automation and orchestration.

 This adapter fetches the following types of assets:

 - LogRhythm Domain (required) - The hostname of the LogRhythm server.
 The LogRhythm Domain format is https://[instance]:8501.

 - API Token (required) - API Token generated to use the LogRhythm API.
 For more details, see Generating API Token.

 - Verify SSL (required, default: False) - Verify the SSL certificate offered by the value supplied in LogRhythm Domain.
 For more details, see SSL Trust & CA Settings.

-- HTTPS Proxy (optional, default: empty) - A proxy to use when connecting to LogRhythm Domain.
+- HTTPS Proxy (optional, default: empty) - A proxy to use when connecting to the value supplied in LogRhythm Domain.

 - For details on the common adapter connection parameters and buttons, see Adding a New Adapter Connection.

 From Version 4.6, Advanced settings can either apply for all connections for this adapter, or you can set different advanced settings and/or different scheduling for a specific connection, refer to Advanced Configuration for Adapters.